 An investment in shares of our common stock is speculative and involves a high degree of risk.
-You should carefully consider the risks described below, as well as the other information in this Quarterly Report, including our unaudited condensed financial statements and the related notes and "Management's Discussion and Analysis of Financial Condition and Results of Operations" before deciding whether to purchase, hold or sell shares in our common stock.
-The occurrence of any of the risks described below could harm our business, financial condition, results of operations, growth prospects and/or stock price or cause our actual results to differ materially from those contained in forward-looking statements we have made in this Quarterly Report and those we may make from time to time.
+You should carefully consider the risks described below, as well as the other information in this Annual Report, including our audited financial statements and the related notes and "Management's Discussion and Analysis of Financial Condition and Results of Operations" before deciding whether to purchase, hold or sell shares in our common stock.
+The occurrence of any of the risks described below could harm our business, financial condition, results of operations, growth prospects and/or stock price or cause our actual results to differ materially from those contained in forward-looking statements we have made in this Annual Report and those we may make from time to time.
 You should consider all of the risk factors described when evaluating our business.
-We have marked with an asterisk (\) those risk factors that are new risk factors or ones containing substantive changes from the similarly titled risk factors included in our Annual Report on Form 10-K for the year ended December 31, 2021, as filed with the Securities and Exchange Commission ("SEC"), on March 3, 2022 (the "2021 Annual Report").

-Risk Relating to Arena Having Been Acquired by Pfizer
+Risk Relating to Arena being Acquired by Pfizer

-Arena was acquired by Pfizer, Inc. on March 11, 2022, and Arena's acquisition may negatively impact our development program and stock price.\
+Arena may be acquired by Pfizer, Inc., and Arena's acquisition may negatively impact our development program and stock price.

-On March 11, 2022, Pfizer announced it completed its acquisition of Arena, and Arena became a wholly-owned subsidiary of Pfizer.
+On December 13, 2021, Arena and Pfizer announced a merger agreement that, if closed, will result in Pfizer acquiring Arena.
 We have licensed our product candidates, including LP352, LP659 and LP143, from Arena, and we rely on Arena to help protect intellectual property relating to our licensed products.
-As of March 11, 2022, Arena also holds 23.1% of our outstanding shares of voting and non-voting common stock, and provides us certain services pursuant to a Services Agreement.
-We do not know if Pfizer will cooperate with us in protecting the intellectual property relating to our licensed products, continue to provide us services or hold or sell the shares of our common stock that it owns.
+As of December 31, 2021, Arena also holds 23.1% of our outstanding shares of common stock, and provides us certain services pursuant to a Services Agreement.
+We do not know if or when the acquisition of Arena by Pfizer will close.
+If Pfizer does acquire Arena, we do not know if Pfizer will cooperate with us in protecting the intellectual property relating to our licensed products, continue to provide us services or hold or sell the shares of our common stock that it owns.
 We also do not know if Pfizer will view our development programs positively or negatively, or as complimentary or competitive to its development programs.
 If a disagreement between us and Pfizer were to occur, Pfizer might seek to acquire control of us through ownership of the shares of our common stock that it owns, challenge our rights or default on its obligations in the License Agreement or another agreement between us, or sell its shares, any of which actions could have an adverse impact on our ability to develop our products or on our stock price.

-Any of the risks identified herein relating to Arena are also risks relating to Pfizer.
+In addition, following Pfizer's acquisition of Arena, any of the risks identified herein relating to Arena will be risks relating to Pfizer.